 Taenaka: In the former theme, we are focusing on the visualization of CO2 emissions.By designing using BIM, it is possible to automatically calculate the amount of materials used in buildings.
 We are creating a system for graphing CO2 emissions.

-In addition, we are working to promote a new construction method called the precut method by utilizing the BIM data.
-This project aims to perform precise pre-cut construction using 3D data extracted from BIM.
-By planning how to cut building materials in advance and cutting them at the factory, it is expected not only to reduce man-hours at the site, but also to reduce waste materials and CO2 emissions.
+In addition, we are working to promote a new construction method called the pre-cut method by utilizing the BIM data.
+This aims to implement precise pre-cut construction by utilizing 3D data extracted from BIM.
+By planning how to cut building materials in advance and cutting them at the factory, it is possible not only to reduce man-hours on site, but also to reduce CO2 emissions by reducing waste materials.

-For the latter theme, I am working on a project called “Studies Delight and Passion.”
-This is an attempt to scientifically verify a space that makes people happy and impressed, and to make use of it in creating a space.
-Among other things, I am researching how the subject's brain waves in the VR space change depending on the content of the space."
+Regarding the latter theme, we are currently working on a project called "The Study of Delight and Passion."
+This is an attempt to scientifically examine spaces that make people happy and emotional, and to utilize this knowledge in spatial design.
+In particular, I am currently researching how the brainwaves of subjects in a VR space change depending on the content of the space."

 Taenaka is energetically involved in various projects, including in-house activities.
 There are some things that I value in my work.